rook/rook/design/ceph/object/swift-and-keystone-integration.md

 OpenStack cloud the Swift API needs to be integrated with the Keystone authentication service.

+It must be possible to serve S3 and Swift for the same object store pool, e.g. by serving S3 and Swift from the same RGW instance.

 Any changes to the CRD must be future safe and cleanly allow extension to further technologies (such as LDAP authentication).